sergei202/okcoders-module2/week2/homework.md

 #### Hints
 - This is very similar to the click counter from yesterday.
 But instead of one button and one `<div>`, you'll need two of each.
 - If we're counting/tracking two separate items, how many variables do we need?

+## Day 4 - Tuesday the 20th
+Create a web page that will take a number and add it to a running total.
+You'll need:
+- One `<input>`, the user will enter their number here
+- One button, the user will press the button to add the entered number to the total
+- One `<div>` to display the running total

+Example:
+- The total should be zero when the page loads
+- If the user enters 25 and presses the button, the total becomes 25
+- If the user enters 10 and presses the button, the total increases to 35

+#### Hints
+- Don't forget that anytime we're summing/totaling something, we need a variable
+- You'll need to use `.val()` to get the value from the input field
+- Remember that `.val()` always returns a string, how do we cast it to a number?